Integrate Azure Firewall with Azure Standard Load Balancer

 With a public load balancer, the load balancer is deployed with a public frontend IP address.

 Asymmetric routing is where a packet takes one path to the destination and takes another path when returning to the source.
 This issue occurs when a subnet has a default route going to the firewall's private IP address and you're using a public load balancer.
 In this case, the incoming load balancer traffic is received via its public IP address, but the return path goes through the firewall's private IP address.
-Since the firewall is stateful, it drops the returning packet because the firewall is not aware of such an established session.
+Since the firewall is stateful, it drops the returning packet because the firewall isn't aware of such an established session.

 Fix the routing issue